Openscapes/website/content/blog/zenodo-community.md

 -   How to add your existing Zenodo record to the Zenodo Openscapes Community
 -   How to publish a new record in Zenodo to get a DOI
 -   How to get a DOI for materials on GitHub

-**How to cite an Openscapes product**.
-Approach Guide link?
-See Cite As on the record's Zenodo page
+-   How to cite Openscapes publications

 ## Bonus things I learned

 Of course I want credit for my contributions!
 When we add an author's ORCID ID to a Zenodo record, their ORCID profile is automatically updated.
 I learned of this bonus when I uploaded a post on which I'm a co-author, and then received email notification that this record had been added to my ORCID profile.
 Why is this so cool?
-An [ORCID iD](https://support.orcid.org/hc/en-us/articles/360006897334-What-is-my-ORCID-iD-and-how-should-I-use-it-) is a unique, open digital identifier that distinguishes you from every other researcher with the same or a similar name to you.
+An [ORCID ID](https://support.orcid.org/hc/en-us/articles/360006897334-What-is-my-ORCID-iD-and-how-should-I-use-it-) is a unique, open digital identifier that distinguishes you from every other researcher with the same or a similar name to you.
 My ORCID profile is a bit like a CV.
 I use it to collect my research publications (not limited to peer reviewed papers) along with things like education and service on boards.
 Having it automatically updated is great.

 <br> <center><a><img src="/img/blog/zenodo-orcid.png" width="800px" alt="screenshot showing zenodo record called 3 Approaches for the Year of Open Science with green ID symbol linked with an arrow to a second screenshot showing the ORCID record for that publication"></a><figcaption>Associating a Zenodo record with an author's ORCID ID results in that record being automatically listed in their ORCID profile</figcaption></center> <br>